sacarlson/stellar_utility/multi-sign-websocket/readme.txt

 signers to pickup the original unsigned transaction, sign it and send a validation signature back to the mss-server that would collect all the signatures and when weighted threshold is met will send the multi signed transaction to the stellar-core network

-The mss-server can now also do some basic stellar network function of getting account balance, sending tx blobs and other functions that are normaly done through the horizon server API.
+The mss-server can now also do most stellar network database lookup function of getting account balance, buy sell offers, tx result history and now most any data in the stellar database can now be obtained from the mss-server api interface. also the basic function of sending tx blobs and other functions that are normaly done through the horizon server API can also be performed on the mss-server.  as the secondary goal of mss-server is to make it posible to do most anything you can do with a localcore on site over the mss-server API instead of running one localy by making almost all the steller-core database values accesable over the API.

 #The mss-server json action commands and format